Alperenalkann/Alperenalkann/README.md

 - 💞️ I’m looking to collaborate on with Ai company
 - 📫 How to reach me instagram:Alperenn_alkan
 - 😄 Pronouns: Hard working
-- ⚡ Fun fact: actually sometimes ı am  grumpy
+- ⚡ Fun fact: ı wanna be good tennıs player

 <!---
 Alperenalkann/Alperenalkann is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.